HelpBot Assistant

 Types and styles in React Button component

-This section explains the different styles and types of Buttons.
+This section explains the different styles and types of buttons in the Syncfusion Button component.

 Button styles